 As one of the most recognizable cars in the world and the title holder of Top Gear’s “world’s best taxi,” the Hindustan Ambassador (Morris Oxford) is deeply woven in the fabric of Indian motoring.
-With the rights to the brand now resting with Groupe PSA, a whole new generation of Indian drivers await to get behind the wheel of the reborn icon.
-While that trip is still a few years away, an Indian group has developed an electric version making the historic car relevant again.
+With the rights to the brand now resting with Groupe PSA (check out details of the Citroen electric car), a whole new generation of Indian drivers await to get behind the wheel of the reborn icon.
+While that trip is still a few years away, an Indian group has developed an Electric Ambassador making the historic car relevant again.

 Built by a team at the He-Man Auto Robo Park at Mookkannoor in Kerala, the Ambassador Electric uses a total of 22 lead-acid batteries (20 kWh capacity) and a motor with a maximum power of 53 bhp and a peak torque of 275 Nm.
 The car can shift from 0 to 60 km/h in 11 seconds with a top speed of 120 km/h.
 The batteries can be charged in eight hours and return a range of 100 km per charge.
 The team calculates that that the running cost is Rs 1/km.